m4nnb3ll/docker_for_mac42/README.md

 docker exec -it deb_container bash
 ```
 <p align="center"> <img src="https://github.com/m4nnb3ll/docker_for_mac42/blob/images/4f.png" alt="exec container" /> </p>

+> After the command above, you will be inside the container machine, you can go to the Mac home by `cd ~/mac`.

 So, now you will have two terminals, one for your local machine, and one for the Docker machine :) cool!